 We had quite the weekend!
 Harsh winds moved into our area on Friday and as a result of having downed trees on the power lines in our neighborhood, we were without power from Friday morning until Sunday night.
 It sure was great to finally have lights and heat!

 Last week when the calendar rolled over from February to March, I created a St. Patrick’s Day vignette on our screened porch.
 We use this porch as our main entrance and I like to have a seasonal display in this area to enjoy.

-I made the wreath using lace and will share more about it another day.
+I made the wreath using lace that belonged to my friend’s mother.
 I got our new doormat at Sam’s Club and love it.

 The arrangement started with a layer of moss covered “stones” from the dollar store.
 I topped the stones with a large faux mushroom, fern stems, and a vintage St. Patrick’s Day postcard.